 For smaller institutions, or those without the benefit of general counsel, there may be reason to make a compliance decision based on state research alone.
-Perhaps the state’s definition of “doing business” or “foreign entity” doesn’t quite line up with your institution or its activities.
-Maybe you’ve given the Secretary of State’s office a call, but they offer no new information in helping you to make your compliance decision.
+Perhaps the state’s definition of “doing business” or “foreign entity” does not quite line up with your institution or its activities.
+Maybe you have given the Secretary of State’s office a call, but they offer no new information in helping you to make your compliance decision.
 Within this gray area, one strategy is to file for SOS compliance even when in doubt.
-Costs are minimal, applications are brief, and, if you’ve applied in error, the SOS office might even return your application and fee.
+Costs are minimal, applications are brief, and, if you have applied in error, the SOS office might even return your application and fee.

 Getting started is the hardest part

 As with much state authorization compliance work, getting started with SOS registration is the intimidating part.
 Once you know where your students are and have researched the states where SOS registration is a requirement, you will likely find that you only need to maintain authorization with a handful of state SOS offices.
 This is very manageable work.
 The forms are generally very brief (nothing like a full state authorization application), the costs are minimal (compared to program authorization in some states), and the maintenance is not overly burdensome.

 We hope that this collaborative document will help you tackle a pesky item on your to-do list and will encourage you to communicate with other members of your network as you encounter questions along the way.